ffersants/Facul/README.md

 	}
 }
 ```
-<strong>Now you create a new class and call that method that's in the other class and you want to use</strong>
+Now you create a new class and call that method that's in the other class and you want to use
 ```java
 public class CallMethodGetInput{
     public static void main(String[] args){